2start/documentation/using-ocular/getting-started/installation.md

-# Installing and Updating ShiftLeft Ocular
+# Installing, Updating and Uninstalling ShiftLeft Ocular

 Before installing or updating ShiftLeft Ocular, make sure you have [met all requirements](../../introduction/requirements.md).
 In addition, for large applications, you may want to optimize ShiftLeft Ocular performance through the appropriate combination of [memory and disk sizes](../about/ocular-memory-size.md).